[Interview] Becoming a successful entrepreneur and leader with Funzi

 Through quizzes, users are awarded points for correct answers.
 Gamification (including elements such as badges, certifications etc. based on content in the deck & partners) will be introduced into this interplay in the future, encouraging user engagement and social interactions, such as sharing with personal and wider networks.

-mz: What was the reason for testing the -version in african countries?
+mz: What was the reason for testing the beta-version in african countries?

 Sophie Lafayette: From our experiences on the African continent, we have seen the rapid expansion of mobile use, a fact also supported in the media (by both traditional and technology focused journalists*).
 Our lead-in markets have over 800 million smartphone users in 2013 and an estimated future user base of over 2.2 billion, the majority of these phones are Android phones, particularly in Africa, and this is the reason we have developed the application for Android first.